 Les Diablerets - Ski Resort and Snow Summary

-The Swiss Ski Resort of Les Diablerets is part of the Glacier-Alpes Vaudoises ski area and has direct access to 60km of downhill skiing, with 26 individual pistes, served by 22 ski lifts.
-In addition to the skiing in Les Diablerets itself (60km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Glacier-Alpes Vaudoises ski resorts of Anzère, Leysin and Villars - Gryon.
+The Swiss Ski Resort of Les Diablerets is part of the Alpes Vaudoises ski area with access to.
+In addition to the skiing in Les Diablerets itself (60km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Alpes Vaudoises ski resorts of Leysin and Villars - Gryon.
 Les Diablerets is directly linked by Ski Lift to the ski areas of Anzère.

 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.